MouseBiteLabs/Game-Boy-DMG-Color/README.md

 # Game Boy DMG Color
 **TO-DO:**
 - Include assembly pictures
+- Include assembled board pictures in each folder (all boards)
-- Measure lengths of wires for HDP and PWR boards
+- Upload board scans and source files for PWR board

 [Picture of DMGC]